 Mississippi Regional Housing Authority VIII

-Mississippi Regional Housing Authority VIII is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Voucher (PBV), and Rental Assistance Demonstration (RAD) programs.
-As of October 29th, 2020, Mississippi Regional Housing Authority VIII has 1 waiting lists that are open now or opening soon.
+Mississippi Regional Housing Authority VIII is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Voucher (PBV), and Rental Assistance Demonstration (RAD) programs.
+As of February 25th, 2021, Mississippi Regional Housing Authority VIII has 1 waiting lists that are open now or opening soon.